The Best Sports Bars in Las Vegas

 Bar Code Burgers packs in plenty of charm for a neighborhood sports bar, thanks to touches of brick decor and an outdoor patio that runs alongside Flamingo Road.
 The burgers are some of the best in Las Vegas, made with six-ounce short rib and chuck patties and more often than not, slathered with a messy, sloppy assortment of toppings.
 Ask about the latest burger of the month, which tends to be more decadent and playful than usual.
 The wings (regular or boneless) are another popular option, whether you keep things sweet with a PB&J sauce or spicy with mango habanero.
-Happy hour runs Monday-Friday 3-6 pm with a variety of other specials (depending on the day or the game) offered throughout the week.
+Happy hour runs Monday–Friday 3–6 pm with a variety of other specials (depending on the day or the game) offered throughout the week.
 Party buses depart at 9 am and 11 am the morning of Raiders home games with $30 wristbands serving all-you-can-drink Modelo and Pacifico at Bar Code Burgers, on the bus, and at the designated tailgate zone outside the stadium.

 Chickie’s & Pete’s

 Chickie & Pete's started as a corner sports bar in Philadelphia and now has a Las Vegas location at the Sahara.
-It's already the unofficial local hangout for Eagles fans with not just football, but other sports constantly shown on one of 50 TV screens throughout the stylish, yet comfortable space.
+It's already the unofficial local hangout for Eagles fans with not just football, but other sports constantly shown on 50 TV screens throughout the stylish yet comfortable space.
 Just make sure to order some of the seafood that made Chickie's & Pete's a local legend in the City of Brotherly Love.
 Lobster is used as a topping on pizzas as well as cheesesteak for a surf-n-turf you can eat with your hands.
 The restaurant's famous crab fries don't actually have any crab, but come with an addictive crab seasoning.
-It just works.
-Try it.
 Chickie's & Pete's is also one of the few sports bars in Las Vegas to have its own in-house betting window.

 How to book: First-come, first-served, but check online for big events.

 You know a place is good when the specials board lists the soup of the day as "tequila."
-However, the real discounts are seen in a popular happy hour that runs twice a day (3–6 pm and 10 pm–7 am).
-Wear Golden Knights gear during games and get a few more dollars knocked off your bill.
+However, the real discounts are seen in a popular happy hour that runs 3-6 pm with $4 beer, $5 well drinks, $6 wine, and half-off appetizers.
+The same deals run during any NFL or Golden Knights game.
 Open 24 hours a day, Al's Garage doesn't have a cool roll-up door, but is an engaging circular room, wrapped in large television screens that play music videos when a game isn't on.
-The menu has all-day breakfast, some interesting cocktails (like the Irish Exit, combining Irish whiskey, vanilla liqueur, Frangelico, and Guinness in a beer glass), and plenty of food, including sliders with grass-fed beef patties, an overloaded sampler plate of appetizers, and the big Thursday special: sirloin and shrimp sinner for $18.
-Finish it off with the Dickel Pickle–a house shot of whiskey, pickle juice, and Tobasco.
+The menu has all-day breakfast, some interesting cocktails (like the Irish Exit, combining Irish whiskey, vanilla liqueur, Frangelico, and Guinness in a beer glass), and plenty of food, including sliders with grass-fed beef patties, an overloaded sampler plate of appetizers, and Thursday's $19 sirloin and shrimp dinner.
+Finish it off with the Dickel Pickle—a house shot of whiskey, pickle juice, and Tabasco.

 How to book: Just walk in and grab a seat.
 If the bar is full, try John Cutter Tavern, a slightly more formal restaurant next door that's under the same ownership and more about steaks than sports.

 Tailgate Social works best when you bring friends.
 Much of the food is designed to share.
-Most notably the Monster Nachos (topped with a choice of chicken or steak), a crazy stromboli that's four feet long, and a massive red, white, and blue banana in the Tailpipe Sundae.
-The spicy truffle mustard with the pretzel bites is a nice change of pace from the same old beer cheese.
-Located in a tight corner of the Palace Station casino, Tailgate Social is bright and spacious for sports-bar standards, especially with a long wall of floor-to-ceiling windows welcoming in plenty of natural light during daytime games.
-A few distractions are on standby (pool, foosball, video poker machines, and a vintage Midway arcade machine) in case whatever you're watching on one of 28 televisions turns out to be a dud.
+Most notably the Tailgate Nachos (with the option to sub fries for chips), wood-fired pizzas, and a crazy stromboli that's four-feet-long.
+A special menu is offered on NFL game days with an expansive beer selection.
+Located in a tight corner of the Palace Station casino, Tailgate Social is bright and spacious for sports bar standards, especially with a long wall of floor-to-ceiling windows welcoming in plenty of natural light during daytime games.
+A few distractions are on standby (pool, foosball, video poker machines, and a vintage Midway arcade machine) in case whatever you're watching on one of more than 30 televisions turns out to be a dud.

 How to book: Book a reservation online.

-Sticks Tavern is one of our favorite things about Henderson's rejuvenated Water Street district; named (we presume) in honor of its proximity to Lifeguard Stadium, where the Silver Knights play minor-league hockey.
+Sticks Tavern is one of our favorite things about Henderson's rejuvenated Water Street district; named in honor of its proximity to Lifeguard Stadium, where the Silver Knights play minor-league hockey.
 A few of the cocktails have a hockey theme and the boozy milkshakes are fun, but the food has a few impressive touches like Mary's Organic Chicken for the wings—flats only for a higher meat-to-bone ratio.
 Sticks added some new house specialties (like shrimp tacos and a New York Strip with Chimichurri over fries) and six burgers, including a version inspired by chef Jordan Camacho's visit to Greece earlier this year and a veggie burger made with maitake mushrooms.
 The restaurant has upped its whiskey game in recent months and moved the addictive Rueben Fries from the secret menu to the regular one.
 Sticks Taverns is also a ghost kitchen for To Be Frank, which serves some of the best gourmet hot dogs in Las Vegas.